Peter Hotez: Other activities

-Hotez has proposed "science tikkun", a bioscience policy, diplomacy, and advocacy framework focused on climate activism, pandemic prevention, vaccine development, neurodiversity research, fighting discrimination against Jewish and Israeli scientists, and countering anti-science activities.
+Hotez issued a proposal entitled "Science Tikkun" in 2025.
+It addresses bioscience policy, diplomacy, and advocacy in a pandemic framework focused on climate activism, pandemic prevention, vaccine development, neurodiversity research, fighting selective discrimination against scientists for purely personal characteristics, and countering anti-science activities.

 Personal life

 Hotez is the parent of an autistic daughter.
-In his 2018 book Vaccines Did Not Cause Rachel's Autism: My Journey As a Vaccine Scientist, Pediatrician, and Autism Dad he declared that vaccines did not cause his daughter´s autism.
+In his 2018 book entitled, Vaccines Did Not Cause Rachel's Autism: My Journey As a Vaccine Scientist, Pediatrician, and Autism Dad, he declared that vaccines did not cause the autism his daughter suffers from.